Skip to Content

 2. *Global Environment:

 Global Environment allows you to store variables that can be accessed across all collections.
-These values are saved in the file tc_env_global.json file.
-(Refer to the image above, option 2).
+These values are saved in the tc_env_global.json file (refer to the image above, option 2).

 3. *Local Environment:

-You can use Local Environment to save secrets and transient tokens locally on your computer; useful to exclude secrets from a git project.
-This environment is a global type and the variables are available to all collections.
-(Refer to the image above, option 3)
+You can use Local Environment to save secrets and transient tokens locally on your computer; useful for excluding secrets from a Git project.
+This environment is a global type, and the variables are available to all collections (refer to the image above, option 3).

 4. *env files:

 You can use .env files in Thunder Client.
-To use a .env file follow the below steps:
+To use a .env file, follow the steps below:

-• Create an Environment (using option 1 in above image).
+• Create an Environment (using option 1 in the image above).

 • Open the Environment view, where you will see the option Link to .env file.